-- 1. Amending Volume 1, Schedule 13 "Land Use" by re-designating the lands bounded by Centre Street, Bathurst Street, Clark Avenue West and New Westminster Drive from "High-Rise Mixed-Use" and "Parks" to "Lands Subject to Secondary Plans (See Schedule 14-A)". - 2.
-Amending Volume 1, Schedule 14-A "Areas Subject to Secondary Plans" as follows: - Under the "Required Secondary Plan Areas" heading delete "4 Promenade Mall". - Under Secondary Plan Areas Chapter 11, add the following: "Promenade Centre 11.16".
+- Amending Volume 1, Schedule 13 "Land Use" by re-designating the lands bounded by Centre Street, Bathurst Street, Clark Avenue West and New Westminster Drive from "High-Rise Mixed-Use" and "Parks" to "Lands Subject to Secondary Plans (See Schedule 14-A)". - 2.
+Amending Volume 1, Schedule 14-A "Areas Subject to Secondary Plans" as follows: - Under the "Required Secondary Plan Areas" heading, delete "4.
+Promenade Mall". - Under "Areas Subject to Secondary Plans" Areas Chapter 11, add the following: "Promenade Centre1 - 11.16".

-- Expand the Secondary Plan Area boundary for "Promenade Centre 11.16" westerly to New Westminster Drive. - 3.
-Amending Volume 2, Section 11.1 "Areas Subject to Secondary Plans", by adding the following policy: - "(OPA ##) "The lands subject to the Promenade Centre Secondary Plan are identified on Schedule 14-A and are subject to the polices set out in Section 11.16 of this Plan." - 4.
-Amending Volume 2, Section 11 "Secondary Plan Policies" by adding a new Section 11.16 and adding the text and schedules of the Promenade Centre Secondary Plan, attached hereto as Schedule 1.
+- Expand the Secondary Plan Area boundary for "Promenade Centre1 11.16" westerly to New Westminster Drive. - 3.
+Amending Volume 2, Section 11.1 "Areas Subject to Secondary Plans", by adding the following policy:

+"(OPA ##) "The lands subject to the Promenade Centre Secondary Plan are identified on Schedule 14-A and are subject to the polices set out in Section 11.16 of this Plan."

+4. Amending Volume 2, Section 11 "Secondary Plan Policies" by adding a new Section 11.16 and adding the text and schedules of the Promenade Centre Secondary Plan, attached hereto as Schedule 1.